Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major
 > components of the overall system, subsystem interconnections, and external interfaces can be helpful.

+The project will be a new game engine that is not from any existing system.
+This is the start of a game engine that is coded by me with influence from the material I use to learn about game engines and components of game engines.

 ### 2.2 Product Functions
 > Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in
 > Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them
 > understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate,
 > such as a top level data flow diagram or object class diagram, is often effective.

+Must be able to:
+* Run a 2D & 3D game
+* Create Games in a Level Editor
+* Run without performance issues

+Needs to have:
+* An audio system
+* A renderer
+* A level editor
+* A component system
+* A memory management system
+* Profilers
+* Graphs and Data of Performance
+* more to write later

 ### 2.3 User Classes and Characteristics
 > Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based